sushil057/Jest/readme.md

     3. mocking modules
   ```

-  Trying to understand the mock implementation now:
+<br>Trying to understand the mock implementation now:
 => Could not understand mock implementation, so moving towards snapshot testing.

 **Snapshot Testing**
+<br>Snapshot tests are a very useful tool whenever you want to make sure your UI does not change unexpectedly.

+<br>A typical snapshot test case renders a UI component, takes a snapshot, then compares it to a reference snapshot file stored alongside the test.
+The test will fail if the two snapshots do not match: either the change is unexpected, or the reference snapshot needs to be updated to the new version of the UI component.